CaffeinY/tv/note.md

 4. ts-node src/index/ts   compile
 5.  package.json    scripts: build and  serve for deployment
 6. fluent-ffmpeg    process video; wrapper; CLI, command line tool

+7. docker : Containers allow us to package our app and all its dependencies into a single image.